compdani/vue-bot-ui/README.md

 ## Button Message Implementation Example

-Here's a complete example showing how to implement and handle button messages with external processing:
+Here's a complete example showing how to implement button messages with onClick functions defined in the message data:

 ```vue
 <template>